What are transaction retries?

 Aiming to improve the shopping experience, the payment methods industry, together with ABECS, promoted the standardization of the response codes for rejected transactions made by card.
 Attempts are classified as:

 It means, for example, that the card was canceled for use, has been lost or stolen, there is confirmed fraud, the transaction is not allowed for that product, indicating that there are no circumstances in which the issuer would grant an approval.
-Any authorization attempt that has previously received an irreversible refusal without any changes in the message will not be successful.
+Any authorization attempt that has previously received an irreversible refusal without any changes in the message will not be successful.✅ Reversible: Retry allowed.

 It means that the issuer can approve, but cannot do so now, possibly due to a system issue (down) or lack of limit, suspected fraud or exceeded number of password attempts.
 These are temporary opt-out decisions made by the issuer that may change over time.